KaiNorberg/PatchworkOS/README.md

 > Details on this format can be found the <comp/core/kernel-headers/include/kernel/drivers/announce.h> file.

 When the module manager receives a massage like the one above, it will look inside the `/comp/.index/devices` directory, in which there are subdirectories named after each device type, in this case this would be the `/comp/.index/devices/PNP0303` directory.
-Inside that directly is a series of symlinks to components that provide kernel modules that are able to handle that device type.
+Inside that subdirectory is a series of symlinks to components that provide kernel modules that are able to handle that device type.

+Some modules may return a "DEFERRED" status, this would cause the module manager to defer the loading of that module and try again when any new device is attached.

 ### Make your own Module